-The RSA Master of Refractive Surgery Program recognizes the multiple dimensions of a refractive surgeon’s expertise and addresses each of them separately.
+The RSA Master of Refractive Surgery Program provides in-depth training cross the multiple dimensions of a vision correction surgeon’s expertise.

-Successful refractive surgeons are excellent clinicians and surgeons.
+Successful vision correction surgeons are excellent clinicians and surgeons, and also participate in innovation, teaching, research, and practice development.
 They have deep understanding of patient insights, with business, leadership and marketing skills and they constantly participate in the innovation and adoption of new technologies.
 The scope Refractive surgery is also expanding.
-Refractive surgery goes beyond corneal laser procedures and includes inlays, lens procedures, and other technologies on the horizon.
+Vision correction surgery goes beyond corneal laser procedures and includes and corneal and lens-based vision corrective procedures.

-- Business and Leadership Dimension: The PHYSICIAN CEO™ program at the Kellogg School of Management at Northwestern University near Chicago, Illinois is a certificate program that provides MBA-level business skills with a CEO focus.
-The program consists of four 5-day sessions over 9 months, starting in January of each year.
+- Business and Leadership Dimension: The PHYSICIAN CEO® program at the Kellogg School of Management at Northwestern University near Chicago, Illinois is a certificate program that provides MBA-level business skills with a CEO focus.
+The program consists of four 5-day sessions over 9 months, starting in January/February of each year.

-- Core Competence Dimension: Online modules provide training in the art and science of refractive surgery, including a broad range of clinical concepts, surgical step-by-step modules and “Words Matter” – a focused skills transfer program about how to counsel patients at every step of the process.
+- Foundations: Online modules provide training in the art and science of refractive surgery, including a broad range of clinical concepts, surgical step-by-step modules and “Words Matter” – a focused skills transfer program about how to counsel patients at every step of the process.

-- Technology & Innovation Dimension: An in-depth program modular program taught by the key innovators in refractive surgery to help clinicians integrate new technologies and participate in innovation.
+- Solutions: An in-depth program modular program taught by the key innovators in refractive surgery to help clinicians integrate new technologies and participate in innovation.

-- Practical Dimension: Modular programs in the practice setting to cover all aspects of refractive surgery, including surgical skills, team development, marketing, tracking, outcomes and more.
+- Implementation: Modular programs in the practice setting to cover all aspects of refractive surgery, including surgical skills, team development, marketing, tracking, outcomes and more.

 The RSA Master of Refractive Surgery Program is open to all RSA members and is tuition based.